Schmidt17/einkaufsliste/notes.md

 - Refactor frontend to Elm
 + Remove scroll on vertical overflow of card-content
 + Bug: Autocomplete broken on second tag
++ Add UI to edit items
-- Add UI to edit/delete items
+- Add UI to delete items
+- Refactor item reloading to be purely from backend